 These statements have been made by coaches and parents across numerous playing fields, courts, and pools across the country.
 Many student-athletes take an approach in the college recruiting process that NCAA Division I is the only level they want to compete for in college.
 However, it is important for student-athletes to find the right fit for themselves academically, athletically, and socially.
 And finding the right fit may include looking into other programs beyond Division I.

-Having deeply researched the recruiting process by interviewing 65 college coaches and athletic directors over the past year for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, and having been a college coach for 14 years across all NCAA divisions, I believe there are 3 reasons you should look at other levels:
+Having deeply researched the recruiting process by interviewing 65 college coaches and athletic directors over the past year for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, and having been a college coach for 14 years across all NCAA divisions, I believe there are 3 reasons you should look at other levels:

 - It is easier to find the balance of being a student, an athlete, and still be involved in other campus activities at a DII or DIII program.